CHEMeDATA/CHEMeDATA.github.io/README.md

 Currently only the NMR community is a part of the CHEMeDATA Initiative via the [NMReDATA Initiative](https://nmredata.org/).
 Their main outcome is to associate the NMR assignment of an organic compound to a chemical structure file.
 This is done using so-called "tags" included in .sdf files, the latter being  compatible with the commonly used .mol format.

 Potential developments:
-- produce a format for the assignment of other types of spectroscopies and analytical methods.
-For example, IR assignement could also be stored using the SD format.
+- Produce a format for the assignment of other types of spectroscopies and analytical methods.
+For example, IR assignment could also be stored using the SD format.
 - ... "please make comments via the "GitHub Issues" if you are interested to contribute or make comments.*

 ### How to make better chemistry data?